3000 West-ward (Acetaminophen, butalbital, caffeine and codeine 325 mg / 50 mg / 40 mg / 30 mg)

 Pill imprint 3000 West-ward has been identified as Acetaminophen, butalbital, caffeine and codeine 325 mg / 50 mg / 40 mg / 30 mg.

 Acetaminophen/butalbital/caffeine/codeine is used in the treatment of headache and belongs to the drug class narcotic analgesic combinations.
 Risk cannot be ruled out during pregnancy.
-Acetaminophen/butalbital/caffeine/codeine 325 mg / 50 mg / 40 mg / 30 mg has a potential for abuse less than the drugs in schedules 1 and 2.
-The drug has a currently accepted medical use in treatment in the United States.
-Abuse of the drug may lead to moderate or low physical dependence or high psychological dependence.
+Acetaminophen/butalbital/caffeine/codeine 325 mg / 50 mg / 40 mg / 30 mg is classified as a Schedule 3 controlled substance under the Controlled Substance Act (CSA).

 - 325 mg / 50 mg / 40 mg / 30 mg